 Phi Alpha Theta

 Phi Alpha Theta history honor society members in front of Harstad Hall.
 Apply here!More Information

 Historical study examines and attempts to explain processes of change over time as they pertain to cultures, nations, institutions, value systems, and other major social phenomena.Quick Facts

 Students from PLU and Lincoln High School created anti-racist Skits in professor Beth Kraig's class, "Fighting Racism in the U.S., 1896-2016."

 Welcome to PLU History!

 We’re glad that you stopped by.
 For department news and stories, check out our blog features and alumni updates.
+For information about Dr. Halvorson’s intriguing ancient history course (online) this summer, click Hist 107: Summer 2020.
 For more on what we offer, just keep reading.

 History students at Pacific Lutheran University develop the skills needed to ask important questions, collect and evaluate evidence, work collaboratively with others, and offer clear and evidence-based explanations of past events and phenomena.